 Negotiating is vital for deciding on a single data sharing format.
 But it’s not the only thing you can do to ensure your solution is compatible with the digital ecosystem of a healthcare facility you are going to work with.
 For example, to make things easier from the development and integrational viewpoints, the reha buddy solution comes with a smartphone it integrates with.

-Both GDPR and HIPAA are effective when it comes to protecting personal health information, but neither regulation can prevent a cyber-attack.
+Both GDPR and HIPAA are effective when it comes to protecting personal health information, but neither regulation can prevent a cyber-attack and data breach.
 Given that, security has been remaining one of the key problems in IoT data integration in healthcare since the inception of the IoT.

 Diversity of communication protocols and the lack of clarity in data ownership regulations alone make personal health data extremely susceptible to cyber-attacks and hacks, including its abduction, public exposure, or even the creation of fake IDs for one of the most popular issues — identity theft.